Martrell Spaight: Massachusetts Pirates

-Spaight signed with the Massachusetts Pirates of the Indoor Football League for the 2021 season.
+Spaight signed with the Massachusetts Pirates of the Indoor Football League (IFL) for the 2021 season.
 Spaight was named to the 2021 All-IFL second-team during the season where he recorded 71 tackles, 3.5 sacks and 5 pass breakups.
 On March 10, 2022, Spaight was released by the Pirates.

 Vegas Vipers

 Spaight signed with the Vegas Vipers of the XFL on February 13, 2023.
+The Vipers folded when the XFL and United States Football League merged to create the United Football League (UFL).